Teaching English in Cambodia

 The official language of Cambodia is Khmer which is spoken by 90% of the population.
 Khmer was influenced by Sanskirt with the introduction of Hinduism and Buddhism early in the country’s history, and the alphabet shares similarities to Thai, Lao, and Myanmar among others.
 Influences from French and Cham (a dialect largely found in Vietnam) are also prevalent in Cambodia.

-Health care for teachers in Cambodia
+Healthcare for teachers in Cambodia

-Along with Cambodia’s speedy growth and economic recovery, the country is rebuilding their public health sector, and the development of health care systems is a high priority with the Cambodian Government.
+Along with Cambodia’s speedy growth and economic recovery, the country is rebuilding its public health sector, and the development of health care systems is a high priority with the Cambodian Government.
 International efforts including the UN and NGOs have helped bring Cambodia closer to achieving the Millennium Development Goals for health access to citizens.
 Less densely populated areas of Cambodia still experience a barrier of access to health care services and many regions still rely on the services of traditional medicine practitioners called Kru Khmers.

-The vast majority of Cambodia’s inhabitants practice Theravada Buddhism (96% of the country) while a considerably smaller portion are made up of practitioners of Islam, Christianity, and traditional animism.
+The vast majority of Cambodia’s inhabitants practice Theravada Buddhism (96% of the country) while a considerably smaller portion is made up of practitioners of Islam, Christianity, and traditional animism.
 Cambodia’s rich Buddhist culture comes through in major holidays like the Khmer New Year celebrated on April 13th or 14th each year.
 Families visit shrines, contribute to charity, and wash the Buddha statues.
 Some people take advantage of the hot weather and nature of cleansing for the near year by engaging in giant water fights in cities like Seim Reap.

 Cost of living

 While Cambodia continues to grow they still have a very low cost of living compared to more developed nations.
-Rent for a one bedroom in a large city center can be around $350 USD/month while going outside the city center can reduce the price to around $170 USD/month.
+Rent for a one-bedroom in a large city center can be around $350 USD/month while going outside the city center can reduce the price to around $170 USD/month.
 Local transportation is also very cheap with the average ticket for a bus/train is around $2 and taking taxis can start at $1!
 Cambodia also has access to delicious fresh fruits and vegetables which can be purchased for under a dollar, and sometimes the beer is cheaper than the water!

-Cambodia offers opportunities for beginner teachers and professional teachers alike, and with low barriers to entry there are opportunities for almost everyone.
+Cambodia offers opportunities for beginner teachers and professional teachers alike, and with low barriers to entry, there are opportunities for almost everyone.
 If you’re interested in being in the heart of South East Asia, Cambodia is your gateway to opportunity.
 Delicious cuisine, amazing vistas, and the opportunity to learn more about this rich culture are at your finger-tips here at Teaching Nomad.
 A personal recruiter will work with you making sure you’re informed and prepared every step of the way.